afkvido-development/MessageEngine/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct
-Revamped by gemsvido, original taken from GitHub idk
+Revamped by gemsvido, original taken from GitHub.
 ## Our Standards